Student Paper Award

 - Faculty member’s or academic adviser’s name and signature

-All submissions must be accompanied by a copy of a current Student ID card, or a current class schedule.
+All submissions must be accompanied by a copy of a current Student ID card.

 Please submit your paper to: